bpftrace/bpftrace/tests/README.md

   `RUN` unless you must pass flags or create a shell pipeline.
 This XOR the `RUN` field is required
 * `EXPECT`: The expected output.
 Python regular expressions are supported.
-   One of EXPECT, EXPECT_FILE or EXPECT_JSON is required.
+   One of EXPECT, EXPECT_NONE, EXPECT_FILE or EXPECT_JSON is required.
+* `EXPECT_NONE`: The negation of `EXPECT`, which also supports Python regular expressions.
 * `EXPECT_FILE`: A file containing the expected output, matched as plain text after stripping initial and final empty lines
 * `EXPECT_JSON`: A json file containing the expected output, matched after